Sharan3009/amtica/README.md

 -------------------

 - In order to run and test the source code.
-- Go to amtica-FE folder and run `npm start` from terminal.
+- Go to amtica-FE folder and run `npm install`.
+- After that run `npm start` from terminal.
 This runs the angular on `localhost:4200`
 - Note: `npm start` already contains the setting to proxy the `localhost:4200` to `localhost:3000`, so that api's run correctly.
 - Do not do `ng serve` as this will lead errors in apiendpoints.
 If you wish to run `ng serve`, do execute it using like this with proxy-config flag `ng-server --proxy-config proxy.conf.json`.